Step 1: Find a Contractor (2 to 4 weeks)

 On installation day, racks are mounted on the roof to hold the panels, followed by the inverter, meter and electrical disconnects.
 The panels are then attached to the racks.

-Step 4: Inspection, Interconnection, and System Testing (1 to 2 months)
+Step 4: Inspection, Interconnection & Testing (1 to 2 months)

 After the system is installed, the local building or electrical inspector conducts a system and wiring inspection.
 Your solar contractor works with Eversource to complete the paperwork necessary to interconnect your solar system to our grid.

 Eversource will install new meters to measure how much energy your solar panels produce and send back to the grid and how much energy you use from Eversource.
-When the installation is complete, the contractor should test the equipment to confirm that it is operating properly.
+When the installation is complete, the contractor should test the equipment to confirm that it is operating properly and provide you instructions on how to operate and maintain your system.

 Step 5: Enjoy your Solar!
 (25 years)

 After Eversource issues your permit to operate, your solar contractor will work with you to turn on your new system, check that the new meters are functioning properly, and complete the final paperwork.
-Now you're ready to generate clean, renewable power and discover the benefits of net metering and SMART incentives.
+Now you're ready to generate clean, renewable power and discover the benefits of net metering and the SMART incentive program.

 Most solar panels have a 20- to 25-year manufacturer warranty with inverters warrantied up to 25 years.
 Your solar contractor should provide a minimum 5-year warranty to protect against defective workmanship, electric component breakdown, or significant degradation in electrical output.
 Your solar contractor might also offer you a maintenance contract.